etlweather/understanding-networking/chapter-routing.md

 When a network becomes large, the broadcasts that occurs when a computer tries to send information become numerous and can create a lot of traffic on a network.
 Imaging if there are 1,000 computers on a single network.
-Everytime a computer needs to discover a new device, a broadcast is sent to 999 other computers.
+Every time a computer needs to discover a new device, a broadcast is sent to 999 other computers.

-## Why having two types of devices?
+## Why have two types of device?
 That is a good question.
 If that is all routers did, it would definitely look extravagant to purchase a router just to do that.